fenago/python-networking-sysadmins/development/lab_guides/Lab_7.md

 ![](./images/C13963_07_10.jpg)

-Figure 7.10: A set without duplicate entries
+Caption: A set without duplicate entries

 Notice that the set created in *step 2* is much shorter than the list created in *step 1*.
 The reason for this is that the set does not